-Teaching mathematics by experimenting with AI challenges
+Teach mathematics through AI challenges

 Teaching math with challenges